Frequently Asked Questions about COVID-19 Vaccines

 When will vaccines be available for children?

 Because children were not included in the initial clinical trials, the vaccines are not currently recommended for children younger than 12 years of age.
 Clinical trials in younger children are underway, and presuming the trials are successful, vaccine recommendations for younger children will be made once the trials are completed.

 How long are the vaccines effective?
 Will I need to be revaccinated each year?

 Scientists do not yet know how long the protection from the COVID-19 vaccines will last.
-These are new vaccines for a new disease, which means there are not yet long-term data.
-Vaccine researchers and public health experts are closely monitoring vaccine effectiveness and safety, and new information will be shared by the Centers for Disease Control and Prevention (CDC) as it becomes available.
+Scientists and public health experts are closely monitoring vaccine effectiveness and safety, and new information will be shared by the Centers for Disease Control and Prevention (CDC) as it becomes available.

 Some vaccines provide life-long protection, such as the measles vaccine.
 Others require booster doses.
 For influenza (flu), everyone age 6 months and older should get vaccinated each year.